fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3b.md

 #### 3.10 Phonebook backend step 10

 Deploy the backend to the internet, for example to Fly.io or Render.
+If you are using Fly.io the commands should be run in the root directory of the backend (that is, in the same directory where the backend package.json is).

+**PRO TIP:** When you deploy your application to Internet, it is worth it to at least in the beginning keep an eye on the logs of the application **AT ALL TIMES**.

 Test the deployed backend with a browser and Postman or VS Code REST client to ensure it works.

-**PRO TIP:** When you deploy your application to Internet, it is worth it to at least in the beginning keep an eye on the logs of the application **AT ALL TIMES**.

 Create a README.md at the root of your repository, and add a link to your online application to it.

-**NOTE**: as it was said, you should deploy the BACKEND to the cloud service.
-If you are using Fly.io the commands should be run in the root directory of the backend (that is, in the same directory where the backend package.json is).
-In case of using Render, the backend must be in the root of your repository.

-You shall NOT be deploying the frontend directly at any stage of this part.
-It is just backend repository that is deployed throughout the whole part, nothing else.

 #### 3.11 Full Stack Phonebook

 Generate a production build of your frontend, and add it to the Internet application using the method introduced in this part.

-**NB** If you use Render, make sure the directory <i>dist</i> is not ignored by git on the backend.

 Also, make sure that the frontend still works locally (in development mode when started with command _npm run dev_).

+If you use Render, make sure the directory <i>dist</i> is not ignored by git on the backend.

+**NOTE:** You shall NOT be deploying the frontend directly at any stage of this part.
+Only the backend repository is deployed throughout the whole part.
+The frontend production build is added to the backend repository, and the backend serves it as described in the section [Serving static files from the backend](/en/part3/deploying_app_to_internet#serving-static-files-from-the-backend).

 </div>